finos/FDC3-Sail/README.md

 If you are an Electron and/or Web Dev new to FDC3, it may be helpful to check out [this primer](FDC3_PRIMER.md).

+## Sail at OSFF!

+Nick Kolba (Connectifi) and Seb M'Barek (Norman and Sons) presented FDC3-Sail at the Open Source In Finance Forum (OSFF) in New York in December 2022.
+They showed how you could git-clone FDC3-Sail, run it and play with all the apps in the FINOS App Directory.
+They also showed how to build apps and share context data.

+If you haven't already, check out their demo here: https://youtu.be/5VJzftderO0

 ## Electron Implementation

 The Electron implementation is built from the [Vite Electron Builder Boilerplate]